fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Unregister-ServiceFabricApplicationType.md

 PS C:\>Unregister-ServiceFabricApplicationType -ApplicationTypeName "CalcServiceApp" -ApplicationTypeVersion "1.0" -Force
 ```

-This command unregisters the application CalcServiceApp, version 1.0.
+This command unregisters the application type CalcServiceApp with version 1.0.
 Because the command includes the *Force* parameter, the cmdlet does not prompt you for confirmation.

 ## PARAMETERS